 Step Five: Concurrent with step four, it may be necessary to integrate some additional work into the layered fiberglass and the core, such as the wiring necessary for your desired lighting or electronics, hard points for any installations, through bolting, and any De-coring for wire runs or light bases to be fitted and installed before we apply the primer and paint.

 Step Six: We can now begin to fit the newly molded part to your vessel.
 The fitting process requires some careful shaving or grinding away excess material or making any other appropriate adjustments to achieve an exact fit.
 All of this fitting and fine-tuning will be completed prior to sending the new part over for primer and paint.

 Step Seven: Now that the new part is fit properly it is time to send it to the painting team for a new coat of epoxy primer and color match paint.
 The Foster’s team always follows the correct procedures to achieve an ideal paint finish (Click Here To View Paint Procedure).
 Allow an appropriate amount of time for the paint finish to dry completely before taking the next step.

-Note: Many hardtops or enclosures require an anodized aluminum frame or stainless steel supports to hold the new piece in place above the flybridge, or to attach to the back of an arch.
-If your hard top or enclosure requires a frame or supports, make sure these structural supports are fitted and installed prior to fastening the hardtop in place, since these support pieces often require additional bolts and caulking onto the frame, and it is difficult if not impossible to complete these steps after the new piece is in place.
+Note: Many hardtops or enclosures require an anodized aluminum frame or stainless steel supports to hold the new piece in place above the flybridge or to attach to the back of an arch.
+If your hardtop or enclosure requires a frame or supports, make sure these structural supports are fitted and installed prior to fastening the hardtop in place, since these support pieces often require additional bolts and caulking onto the frame, and it is difficult if not impossible to complete these steps after the new piece is in place.

 Step Eight: Once the paint is dry, it is time to install the new piece.
-The final product should have a color match to your yacht that makes it appear like the new hardtop or enclosure came with the vessel originally.
+The final product should have a color match to your yacht that makes it appear as the new hardtop or enclosure came with the vessel originally.